-In this Binance Lite review, we’ll take a deep dive into the beginner-friendly cryptocurrency exchange App from Binance.
-We take a look at the app’s features, fees, plus how to use Binance Lite to buy, sell, convert and earn.
-Then compare Binance Lite to their more advanced Binance Pro versions and discover which is the best mode for you.
+In this Binance Lite review, we’ll take a deep dive into the beginner-friendly simplified version of the Binance App. cryptocurrency exchange mobile App from Binance.
+We take a look at Binance Lite’s features and how it compares to the more advanced Binance Pro versions and discover which is the best mode for you.

 What is Binance Lite?

+Binance Exchange introduced its Binance Lite version in February 2021.
+Making it the easier for crypto novices to buy and sell crypto.
 Binance Lite users can check prices, buy, sell and exchange crypto without having to access more complex order books or charts.
-Plus users can also take advantage of Binance´s Earn feature from within the simplified wallet.
+Plus, users can also take advantage of Binance´s Earn feature from within the simplified wallet.

-Before you get started you’ll need to have a Binance account.
-One of the easiest ways to sign up and go through all your verification is using the web platform.
-If you’re new to Binance, you can save up to 45% off your trading fees.
+Before you get started, you’ll need to have a Binance account.
+Using the web platform is one of the easiest ways to sign up and go through all your verification.
+If you’re new to Binance, you can save up to 45% off your trading fees with our exclusive link.

 Binance Lite vs Binance Pro